 If you only play on PC or Android devices, you don’t have to worry about linking any other accounts.
 Because of the ongoing legal issues between Epic Games and Apple, iOS users are no longer able to play Fortnite on Apple devices.
 Hopefully, the game will make a return in the near future, but until then, the linking feature is unavailable to Apple owners.
 For everyone else, you’re only a few minutes away from playing on your preferred device.

 Step 1: Head to the Epic Games website and sign in or create your account.

 This will be the account you use for all versions of Fortnite, so consider adding two-factor authentication before you do anything else.
+You’ll also want to enable pop-ups for the site, as they’ll be necessary to properly link all your accounts.

-Once you’re signed in, go to your account page and look for the tab on the left that says “connected accounts.”
-From here, you’ll see options to connect accounts for GitHub, Twitch, Xbox, PlayStation Network, and Nintendo Switch.
+Step 3: Now you’ll see options to connect accounts for GitHub, Twitch, Xbox, PlayStation Network, and Nintendo Switch.
 Select any of the latter three, and when asked whether you want to continue to the external site and provide them with more information, confirm your choice.

 The process for doing this is nearly identical across all three services.

 Step 1: Sign in to each respective service using the same username and password you use on the console.